Programad0r/Programad0r/README.md

         <img align="center" alt="Node" src="https://img.shields.io/badge/Node.js-43853D?style=for-the-badge&logo=node.js&logoColor=white">
 <div></br>

-### “Measuring programming progress by lines of code is like measuring aircraft construction progress in terms of weight.
-Bill Gates

 ### “Today, programming is a race between software engineers trying to build bigger and better idiot-proof programs, and the Universe trying to produce bigger and better idiots.
 So far, the Universe is winning.”
 Rich Cook

-### “Anyone can write code that the computer understands.
-Good programmers write code that humans understand.”
-Martin Fowler

-### “Programmers and artists are the only professionals who have their profession as a hobby.”
-Rafael Lain